CHRISmorang/university_search/README.md

 - Graceful handling of empty results and network issues
 - Clear architecture separation: Models, Views, ViewModels, Services

 Additionally, the project includes IOS specific security configuration to safely allow access to the API endpoint, which serves data via HTTP instead of HTTPS, which is handled through an App Transport Security (ATS) exception restricted to the required domain only.
+Android also blocks http requests, hence the app includes a secure, domain-restricted network configuration that allows cleartext traffic only for universities.hipolabs.com, keeping all other HTTP domains blocked.

 ## Key Features